voanhduy1710/Portfolio_projects/3. Supply chain & Sales/README.md

 • Sales performance varies across different regions, highlighting the importance of region-specific marketing and distribution strategies.

-• ICertain products exhibit slow inventory turnover, indicating potential overstocking issues that tie up capital and storage resources.
+• Certain products exhibit slow inventory turnover, indicating potential overstocking issues that tie up capital and storage resources.

 • Analysis reveals delays in the supply chain, particularly in the procurement and distribution phases, affecting overall efficiency.